English

 5.3 Performance Requirements

 For components with stringent strength and durability requirements, such as automotive or aerospace parts, forging is typically the best choice.
-MIM provides a practical and cost-efficient alternative for smaller, intricate components with moderate mechanical demands.
+MIM offers a practical and cost-effective alternative for smaller, intricate components with moderate mechanical requirements.

 Section 6: Industry Applications and Case Studies